For additional information, read the Nomination Form PDF

 NRHP Reference Number 69000224

 Additional documentation to the 1969 National Register nomination was submitted in 2012 to elevate the visibility of the Fincastle Historic District for its association with the Lewis and Clark Expedition and with specific members of the Corps of Discovery.
-This additional documentation adds Exploration/Settlement to the previously identified areas of significance for Fincastle’s role as a significant outpost and supply center for late-eighteenth-century settlers heading west and for its association with the Lewis and Clark Expedition.
+This additional documentation adds Exploration/Settlement to the previously identified areas of significance for Fincastle’s role as a significant outpost and supply center for late-18th century settlers heading west, and for its association with the Lewis and Clark Expedition.

 [NRHP Accepted: 11/23/2012]